laitridung2004/Data-Science.-Football-Transfer-Price-Prediction/README.md

 ## Project Structure

-- **build model +checkpoints**: Directory for building and saving models, including model training scripts.
+- **build model +checkpoints**:
-- **Player_price_prediction_model.ipynb**: Jupyter notebook for training and evaluating football player price prediction models.
-- **EDA.ipynb**: Notebook for performing **Exploratory Data Analysis** to identify patterns and trends in the dataset.
-- **Visualization.ipynb**: Notebook for creating visualizations to better understand data relationships and modeling results.
+   Directory containing trained models and checkpoints saved during the training process.

+- **data**:
-- **cleaned_data.csv**: Cleaned and preprocessed dataset used for training models.
+   Directory containing raw and preprocessed data files used for training and analysis.

-- **data.csv**: Original raw dataset containing football player transfer data.
+- **README.md**:
-- **README.md**: Documentation explaining the project, its features, structure, and usage instructions.
+   Main documentation file explaining the project, its features, structure, and usage instructions.

+- **data_crawling.ipynb**:
+   Jupyter Notebook for collecting data from external sources and storing it in a structured format.

+- **data_visualization.ipynb**:
+   Jupyter Notebook for visualizing and analyzing the data to uncover trends and relationships.

+- **exploratory_data_analyst.ipynb**:
+   Jupyter Notebook for **Exploratory Data Analysis (EDA)** to clean, preprocess, and prepare data for model training.

 ***